Skip to main content

 4. Monitor Requests

 Every request through the gateway is logged with cost, latency, token counts, and guardrail actions.
-Check your Logs tab to verify requests are flowing through.
+Check your Logs tab to verify requests are flowing through, or use the LLM Gateway Log Export API to stream logs into your own data platform.

 Next step: See the Integration Guide for full code examples with cURL, JavaScript, region options, and more.